grvcPerception/pa_powerline_perching/README.md

 This work has dependencies on other libraries which are individually cited when appearing.

 ## Requirements
 The code was tested with Ubuntu 18.04, Matlab R2020b, FORCESPRO 5.1.0, Casadi 3.5.1, g++ 10.3.0 and libYAML-cpp 0.5.
-Compatibility with other versions should be possible but is not tested.
+Compatibility with other versions should be possible but has not been tested.

 ## Installation and usage